Buon Appetito: The Best Italian Restaurants in Brisbane

 1889 Enoteca

-One of the best spots in Brisbane for authentic Italian dining is 1889 Enoteca, located on the fringe of Brisbane city in Woolloongabba.
-The food and wine are inspired by the flavours of Rome and the kitchen here allows the local produce to truly shine with their traditional cooking methods.
+Located on the fringe of Brisbane city in Woolloongabba, 1889 Enoteca‘s food and wine are inspired by the flavours of Rome.
 Dine from land or sea, with our pick of the menu landing on the Cicale Di Mare, a dish of Moreton Bay bugs, basil pesto cream and sundried tomatoes.
+The carbonara has also been on the menu since 2008, so you know it’s good!

-The wine list is equally as uninterrupted and considered, with natural wines (vini naturali) taking centre stage.
+The wine list is equally considered, with natural wines (vini naturali) taking centre stage.
 These wines are made in the ‘old way of doing things’, with minimal intervention, small crops and indigenous yeasts.

 The Moreton Rubber Building 10 – 12 Logan Road, Woolloongabba